MicrosoftDocs/azure-devops-docs/release-notes/2023/includes/pipelines/sprint-216-update.md

 ---
 ### Red Hat 6 will no longer receive Pipeline agent updates

 Pipeline agents running Red Hat 6 will no longer receive updates after agent version v2.214.2.
-Customers still using Red Hat 6 should upgrade or replace Red Hat 6 agents with a compatible operating system version.
-To make customers aware they are running the last agent version released for Red Hat 6, an agent knob is required to be set for continues agent operation.
-A [blog post](https://aka.ms/azdo-pipeline-agent-rhel6) will provide details and answer frequently asked questions.
+If you are still using Red Hat 6 upgrade or replace Red Hat 6 agents with a compatible operating system version.
+To alert you of running the last agent version released for Red Hat 6, an agent knob is required to be set for continuous agent operation.
+For more details and answers to frequently asked questions please visit our [blog post](https://aka.ms/azdo-pipeline-agent-rhel6) .

 ### Pipeline UI - Stages Side Panel